 - If "Dual" polarizing is selected, the element performs both directional comparisons as described above.
 A given direction is confirmed if either voltage or current comparators indicate so.
 If a conflicting (simultaneous forward and reverse) indication occurs, the forward direction overrides the reverse direction. - NEUTRAL DIR OC1 POL VOLT: Selects the polarizing voltage used by the directional unit when "Voltage" or "Dual" polarizing mode is set.
-The polarizing voltage can be programmed to be either the zero-sequence voltage calculated from the phase voltages ("Calculated V0") or supplied externally as an auxiliary voltage ("Measured VX"). - NEUTRAL DIR OC1 OP CURR: This setting indicates whether the 3I\0 current calculated from the phase currents, or the ground current shall be used by this protection.
+The polarizing voltage can be programmed to be either the zero-sequence voltage calculated from the phase voltages ("Calculated V0") or supplied externally as an auxiliary voltage ("Measured VX").

+- NEUTRAL DIR OC1 OP CURR: This setting indicates whether the 3I_0 current calculated from the phase currents, or the ground current shall be used by this protection.
 This setting acts as a switch between the neutral and ground modes of operation (67N and 67G).
 If set to "Calculated 3I0" the element uses the phase currents and applies the positive-sequence restraint; if set to "Measured IG" the element uses ground current supplied to the ground CT of the CT bank configured as NEUTRAL DIR OC1 SOURCE.
 Naturally, it is not possible to use the ground current as an operating and polarizing signal simultaneously.
-Therefore, "Voltage" is the only applicable selection for the polarizing mode under the "Measured IG" selection of this setting.

-- NEUTRAL DIR OC1 OFFSET: This setting specifies the offset impedance used by this protection.
+Therefore, "Voltage" is the only applicable selection for the polarizing mode under the "Measured IG" selection of this setting. - NEUTRAL DIR OC1 POS-SEQ RESTRAINT: This setting controls the amount of the positive-sequence restraint.
+Set to 0.063 for backward compatibility with firmware revision 3.40 and older.
+Set to zero to remove the restraint.
+Set higher if large system unbalances or poor CT performance are expected. - NEUTRAL DIR OC1 OFFSET: This setting specifies the offset impedance used by this protection.
 The primary application for the offset impedance is to guarantee correct identification of fault direction on series compensated lines.
 See the Chapter 9 for information on how to calculate this setting.
 In regular applications, the offset impedance ensures proper operation even if the zero-sequence voltage at the relaying point is very small.
 If this is the intent, the offset impedance shall not be larger than the zero-sequence impedance of the protected circuit.
 Practically, it shall be several times smaller.
 See Chapter 8 for additional details.
 The offset impedance shall be entered in secondary ohms. - NEUTRAL DIR OC1 FWD ECA: This setting defines the characteristic angle (ECA) for the forward direction in the "Voltage" polarizing mode.
 The "Current" polarizing mode uses a fixed ECA of 0°.
 The ECA in the reverse direction is the angle set for the forward direction shifted by 180°. - NEUTRAL DIR OC1 FWD LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the forward direction. - NEUTRAL DIR OC1 FWD PICKUP: This setting defines the pickup level for the overcurrent unit of the element in the forward direction.
-When selecting this setting it must be kept in mind that the design uses a "positive-sequence restraint" technique for the "Calculated 310" mode of operation. - NEUTRAL DIR OC1 REV LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the reverse direction. - NEUTRAL DIR OC1 REV PICKUP: This setting defines the pickup level for the overcurrent unit of the element in the reverse direction.
-When selecting this setting it must be kept in mind that the design uses a "positive-sequence restraint" technique for the "Calculated 310" mode of operation.
+When selecting this setting it must be kept in mind that the design uses a 'positive-sequence restraint' technique for the "Calculated 310" mode of operation. - NEUTRAL DIR OC1 REV LIMIT ANGLE: This setting defines a symmetrical (in both directions from the ECA) limit angle for the reverse direction. - NEUTRAL DIR OC1 REV PICKUP: This setting defines the pickup level for the overcurrent unit of the element in the reverse direction.
+When selecting this setting it must be kept in mind that the design uses a 'positive-sequence restraint' technique for the "Calculated 310" mode of operation.

-Figure 5-64: NEUTRAL DIRECTIONAL OC1 SCHEME LOGIC
+Figure 5-73: NEUTRAL DIRECTIONAL OVERCURRENT LOGIC